appechomind/EchoMind_2.0/CONTRIBUTING.md

 Before creating bug reports, please check the issue list as you might find out that you don't need to create one.
 When you are creating a bug report, please include as many details as possible:

 * Use a clear and descriptive title
-* Describe the exact steps to reproduce the problem
+* Describe the exact steps which reproduce the problem
 * Provide specific examples to demonstrate the steps
 * Describe the behavior you observed after following the steps
 * Explain which behavior you expected to see instead and why
 * Include screenshots and animated GIFs if possible
-* Include your environment details (OS, browser version, etc.)

 ### Suggesting Enhancements

 Enhancement suggestions are tracked as GitHub issues.
 When creating an enhancement suggestion, please include:

-* A clear and descriptive title
+* Use a clear and descriptive title
-* A detailed description of the proposed functionality
+* Provide a step-by-step description of the suggested enhancement
-* Any possible drawbacks
+* Provide specific examples to demonstrate the steps
+* Describe the current behavior and explain which behavior you expected to see instead
+* Explain why this enhancement would be useful
-* Screenshots or sketches if applicable
+* List some other applications where this enhancement exists, if applicable

 ### Pull Requests

-1. Fork the repo and create your branch from `main`
-2. If you've added code that should be tested, add tests
-3. If you've changed APIs, update the documentation
-4. Ensure the test suite passes
-5. Make sure your code follows the existing style
-6. Issue that pull request!
+* Fill in the required template
+* Do not include issue numbers in the PR title
+* Include screenshots and animated GIFs in your pull request whenever possible
+* Follow the JavaScript/React styleguides
+* Include thoughtfully-worded, well-structured tests
+* Document new code
+* End all files with a newline

 ## Styleguides